AustinHackers/austinhackers.github.io/content/cve.md

 Our VDP is derived from the [disclose.io](https://policymaker.disclose.io/policymaker/introduction) Policymaker, edited to cover vulnerability reports involving other parties.

+Our disclosure [template] is CC-BY 4.0 licensed.
+Use this if you're expecting to disclose bugs.

 ## Vulnerability Disclosure Policy

 AHA! welcomes feedback from security researchers and the general public to help improve our security and the security of the internet in general.
 Click the below to read more about that.